Linnchoeuh/libprinto/README.md

 int main(void)
 {
   printo(1, "Hey!
-This example print the number %d to show you how it work.
-Pretty similar to printf isn't it?", 3);
+This example print the number %d to show you how it work.", 3);
   return (0);
 }
 ```